Demonstration Project for the Industrial Sector

 Relevant thematic areas for this call

-This called is targeted towards the petroleum industry in connection with upstream oil and gas activities.
+This call is targeted towards the petroleum industry in connection with upstream oil and gas activities.

-This call is relevant for all the thematic areas below.
-Special requirements and guidelines may be indicated in some of the thematic areas.
+This call is relevant for all the topics below.
+Special requirements and guidelines may be indicated in some of the thematic areas (use the arrow to expand the thematic area)

-Grant applications addressing topics not encompassed by these four thematic areas will be rejected.
+Grant applications addressing topics not encompassed by these four priority areas will be rejected.

 Please remember to select the topics most relevant to your project proposal in the grant application form.